Form W-12PV (PDF 258 KB)

 - State the full postal address of the registered holder where the application is lodged by a private party who is not the registered holder (for forwarding of the replacement WAL certificate by registered post).

-- Where the WAL certificate has been lost in the post, or while in possession of a courier service or the dealing Exchange (DX), a written reply to enquiries directed to the relevant organisations and the results of searches conducted must be annexed.
+- Where the WAL certificate has been lost in the post, or while in possession of a courier service, a written reply to enquiries directed to the relevant organisations and the results of searches conducted must be annexed.

 - Where the WAL certificate of title has been destroyed in a fire, the Brigade's report of the fire is required